Skip to content

 This gives your entire lab access to GitHub Team features for free: protected branches, required reviews, code owners, advanced audit logs, and more.
 Highly recommended for any research group managing shared code.

-SSH keys let you push to GitHub without typing your password every time.
+Secure Shell (SSH) keys let you push to GitHub without typing your password every time.

 # Generate a new SSH key